 Activities to prevent losses to customer due to bank transfer fraud

 Recently the number of incidents where customers incur losses due to bank transfer fraud has been rising.
 Examples often mentioned are where the party with criminal intent calls a party at home, posing as his or her child or grandchild, and requests the party to hand over or transfer a certain amount of money to an account.
-In other cases, the caller poses as a police officer or employee of a bankers association and asks for cash or the cash card (ATM card) of a party being deceived.
-In other cases, the caller poses as an employee of the social health insurance organization, pretends to return medical expenses, and makes a party remit a fund.
+In other cases, the caller poses as a police officer or employee of a bankers' association and asks for cash or the cash card (ATM card) of a party being deceived.
+In other cases, the caller poses as an employee of the pension offices, pretends to return medical expenses, and makes a party remit a fund.
 Another tactic is to pose as a brokerage, offer to sell bonds, pre–listed shares, etc., and cheat a party out of his or her money.